Performing Arts

 PhD, Columbia University

-Director of Graduate Studies, M.A. in Performance Studies
+Director of Graduate Studies, MA in Performance Studies

 Directors of Undergraduate Studies